 Aim for a healthier weight.
 Losing even 5% of your total body weight through healthy eating and physical activity can lower your risk of developing diabetes.

 There are many things that you can do to manage your blood glucose and lower your risk of developing diabetes.
 Talk to your health care provider about the changes you can make.
-If you have any questions about diabetes or prediabetes, call EatRight Ontario to speak with a Registered Dietitian at 1-877-510-5102 or send an email.
+If you have any questions about diabetes or prediabetes, talk to your doctor or dietitian.

 You may also be interested in